lnactiv/cli_setup/README.md

 5. Run the Linux Distro for the first time.
 (If you installed via Microsoft Store, it can be run through Start.
 If you installed on a different drive, the link will tell you how to run it the first time).
 You will need to enter a username and password.
 Once this is complete, you can close the distro.

 6. Go to [NerdFonts](nerdfonts.com) and download a font.
 This is to allow the terminal to display icons.
 The default font cannot display icons.
 The font I am using is "DroidSansMono Nerd Font".
 Once the font is download, extract the folder and install the fonts.
-You will need to go through and remember a font name (which is obtained by opening the font file).

 7. Open Windows Terminal and go through the settings.